+For the year ended December 31, 2012

+(in thousands) Derivative option Deferre contracts premiur

+Balance of Level 3 at beginning of period (1) \$ \$ (18,868)

+Realized and unrealized gains included in earnings

+Amortization of deferred premiums (668)

+Total purchases and settlements:

+Purchases (11,291)

+Settlements 6,118

-For t For the year ended December 31, 20 (in thousands) erivative option ontracts Deferred premiums Balance of Level 3 at beginning of period (1) \$ \$ (18,868) Realized and unrealized gains included in earnings - Amortization of deferred premiums - (668) Total purchases and settlements: Purchases (11,291) Settlements 6,118 Balance of Level 3 at end of period \$ \$ (24,709) Change in unrealized losses attributed to earnings relating to derivatives still held at end of period \$ \$
+Balance of Level 3 at end of period \$ \$ (24,709)

+Change in unrealized losses attributed to earnings relating to derivatives still held at end of period \$ \$

-For For the year ended December 31, 2011
+or the year ended Decei mber 31, 2011

 (in thousands) Derivative option contracts Deferred premiums

 Balance of Level 3 at beginning of period \$ 20,026 \$ (12,495)

-Realized and unrealized gains (losses) included in earnings 5,323 -
+Realized and unrealized gains (losses) included in earnings 5,323

 Amortization of deferred premiums (471)

 Total purchases and settlements:

 Purchases (5,988)

 Settlements 86

 Transfers out of Level 3 (1)(2) (25,349)

 Balance of Level 3 at end of period \$ \$ (18,868)

 Change in unrealized gains attributed to earnings relating to derivatives still held at end of period \$ \$

-- (1) The Company transferred the commodity derivative option contracts out of Level 3 during the year ended December 31, 2011 due to the Company's ability to utilize transparent forward price curves and volatilities published and available through independent third party vendors.
-As a result, the Company transferred positions from Level 3 to Level 2 as the significant inputs used to calculate the fair value are all observable. - (2) The Company's policy is to recognize transfers in and transfers out as of the actual date of the event or change in circumstances that caused the transfer.
+(1) The Company transferred the commodity derivative option contracts out of Level 3 during the year ended December 31, 2011 due to the Company's ability to utilize transparent forward price curves and volatilities published and available through independent third party vendors.
+As a result, the Company transferred positions from Level 3 to Level 2 as the significant inputs used to calculate the fair value are all observable.

+(2) The Company's policy is to recognize transfers in and transfers out as of the actual date of the event or change in circumstances that caused the transfer.